LilyAsFlora/Ririi/README.md

 ### Plurality

-Singular nouns are unmarked.
-Plurals are marked with suffixes -i or -ī, depending on the noun's ending.
+Singular nouns are unmarked, whereas plurals are marked with suffixes *i* or *ī*, depending on the noun's ending:

-- If the noun ends with a consonant, the suffix -i is appended
+- If the noun ends with a consonant, append the suffix *i*
-- If the noun ends with a vowel, the vowel is replaced with the suffix -i
+- If the noun ends with a vowel, replace the vowel with *i*
-- If the noun ends with -i, it is replaced with the suffix -ī
+- If the noun ends with *i*, lengthen it to *ī*
-- If the noun already ends with -ī, it can be left alone.
-Optionally, plurality can be enforced with an auxiliary word (e.g. an adjective meaning "many").
+- If the noun already ends with *ī*, it can be left alone with plurality up to context, but can be optionally enforced with an auxiliary word (e.g. an adjective meaning "many").

 ### Verbs